 The freshwater tank is located behind the rear axle, with the drain tap located in the offside rear corner skirt.
-The waste water tank is on the nearside of the vehicle with the large metal drain tap positioned in the skirt pocket ahead of the axle.
+The waste water tank is on the offside of the vehicle ahead of the rear axle, and is drained by pulling the black handle located under the side skirt.
 For capacities of both see the Technical Specification Section.

-The fresh water tank is filled through the Truma Ultraflow socket on the offside of the vehicle using the special hose supplied.
+The freshwater tank is filled through the Truma Ultraflow socket on the offside of the vehicle using the special hose supplied.
 All pipe work is manufactured to food grade material specification.